eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/_index.md

 3. Select `Start VehicleApp runtime`
 4. Choose `Continue without scanning the output`

-You should see the tasks `run-mosquitto`, `run-vehicledatabroker`, `run-seatservice` and `run-feedercan` being executed in the Visual Studio Code output panel.
+You should see the tasks `run-mosquitto`, `run-vehicledatabroker`, `run-vehicleservices` and `run-feedercan` being executed in the Visual Studio Code output panel.

 More information about the tasks are available [here](/docs/run_runtime_services_locally.md).